 Project Eligibility

-Eligible projects shall be limited to one of the following:
+Eligible projects are defined in Part 41 and are limited to one of the following:

-"Simple pumping station and force main" means the installation of a duplex pumping station and a force main with only 1 high point and no more than 2,000 feet of length that is to be connected to an existing gravity collection system to provide sewer service to new areas not previously served by the public sewer system.
+- Duplex pumping station and 2,000 linear feet or less of force main with not more than one (1) high point, that is to be connected to an existing gravity collection system to provide sewer service to new areas not previously served by the public sewer system.

 See the table under item 4 below for specific details of eligible projects and associated fees.
 Please note that an expedited review will not be conducted for a project that is being funded by the state water pollution control revolving fund created in Section 16a of the Shared Credit Rating Act, 1985 PA 227, MCL 141.1066a.